...

 What is Spunlace Fabric?

-3. Drying and Finishing: The entangled fabric is dried and may undergo additional finishing treatments to enhance specific properties.
+3. Drying and Finishing: The fabric is dried on a through-air drum and may be embossed, apertured or laminated for specific end uses.

-• Isotropic Strength: Uniform strength in all directions.
+• Isotropic Strength: Equal tensile strength in machine direction and cross direction

 What is Spunbond Fabric?